 Cyclamen Plant Division

-Florist cyclamen plants need cool temperatures between 65-70 degrees F. (18-21 C.).
+Florist cyclamen plants need cool temperatures between 65 and 70 degrees F. (18-21 C.).
 Yellowing leaves or lack of blooms can be a sign of temperatures not being satisfactory, or too little sunlight; but it can also be a sign the plant needs to be divided up and repotted.
 Cyclamens have corm-like tubers or bulbs.
 These bulbs can become so overgrown that they basically choke each other out.

 How to Divide Cyclamen Bulbs

-So when can I divide cyclamen, you ask?
+So, when can I divide cyclamen, you ask?
 Division of cyclamen bulbs of florist cyclamen should be done only when the plant has gone dormant, typically after April.
 Hardy cyclamen plant division should be done in autumn.
 Both types have similar bulbs and are divided the same way.

 Division of cyclamen is fairly easy.
 When cyclamen plants are dormant, cut back any foliage.
 Dig up the cyclamen bulbs and clean off any soil from them.
 At this point, the cyclamen bulbs will look somewhat like a seed potato and will be divided in a similar way.